momacs/pram/README.md

 ### The Rule Level

 Finally, a modeler may choose to descend to the lowest level and implement the dynamics of their model directly.
 This is beneficial if what they are trying to express diverges from the set of modeling classes `pram` provides (or to encode a particular sort of interaction between different models).
 Extending an existing class (e.g., the `TimeInvMarkovChain`) is an example of modeling on the rule level as well even if minimal portions of the model dynamics are overwridden.
-Here is a pseudo-code for the SIRS model:
+Here is a pseudo-code for the (slightly extended) SIRS model:

 ```
 rule_flu_progression():